NickStefan/tome-editor/readme.md

 __render()__
 recreates the textarea from the source of truth internal data structure (no more content editable ruining your data).
 This turns the more flat JSON into a more tree structured HTML.
 This is probably the most critical part of the application.

+If no 'el' property was passed at Tome's initialization, this method will return a string of the rendered HTML, rather than update the controlled dom node.

 __applyRange()__
 `self.applyRange({name: 'fontStyle', value: 'italic'});` applies the style to the currently selected range